ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

 const hocuspocus = Server.configure({
   async onCreateDocument(data) {
+      // The tiptap collaboration extension uses shared types of a single y-doc
+      // to store different fields in the same document.
+      // The default field in tiptap is simply called "default" const fieldName = 'default'

+    // Check if the given field already exists in the given y-doc.
+    // Only import a document if it doesn't exist in the primary data storage if (data.document.get(fieldName)._start) {
+      return
+    }

     // Get the document from somwhere.
 In a real world application this would
     // probably be a database query or an API call const prosemirrorDocument = JSON.parse(